teambit/docs/old_docs/merge-changes.md

 $ bit tag --all
 ```

-Version `1.0.6` can be now exported to the remote collection.
+Version `1.0.6` can be now exported to the remote scope.